Continuing in a series of age-obsessed posts, here, I go out of my way to blow your mind. This was written in 2018!!! ...

 Cher was on tour in 2019 at age 73.

 Vivian Vance, presented as Lucille Ball's frumpy sidekick Ethel Mertz in 1952, was just 42 years old (and paired with a hubby played by 64-year-old William Frawley).
 Vance's beauty was played down for the role, but still — she was only 42 to Lucy's 40.

 Another way to look at it — Ethel was the same age as Keri Russell's Elizabeth Jennings on the last season of The Americans.

 The dearly departed Charlotte Rae was just 52 when she introduced Mrs. Garrett on Diff'rent Strokes in 1978, in spite of reading older.
 (Mary Jo Catlett, who was introduced as housekeeper Pearl in 1982, was even younger — a mere 44.)
-I mean, Cindy Crawford, Bai Ling and Téa Leoni are now Mrs. Garrett's age.
+I mean, Cindy Crawford, Bai Ling and Téa Leoni are now past Mrs. Garrett's age.